playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 - `app/` contains the application’s core, split between models, controllers and views directories.
 This is the directory where .scala source files live.
 - `conf/` contains all the application’s configuration files, especially the main `application.conf` file, the `routes` definition files and the `messages` files used for internationalization.
 - `project` contains the build scripts.
 The build system is based on sbt.
-But a new play application comes with a default build script that will just works fine for our application.
+But a new Play application comes with a default build script that will just work fine for our application.
 - `public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.
 - `test/` contains all the application tests.
-Tests are written either as Specs2 specifications.
+Tests are written as Specs2 specifications.

 > Because Play uses UTF-8 as single encoding, it’s very important that all text files hosted in these directories are encoded using this charset.
 Make sure to configure your text editor accordingly.